OmarBaqazi/dockerTraning/Day1/Day1Exercise.md

 To run containers, we'll first need to pull some images.

-1. Let's see what images we have currently on our machine, by running `docker images`:

     ```
     $ docker images
     REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE